KeneEzeh/Vue-Node-App/README.md

 ### Project Environment Variables

-Copy the sample environment file in the "backend" directory and modify it with your environment variables:
+Copy the sample environment file in both the "backend" and "tweet-ai" root directories and modify them with your environment variables:

 ```bash
 cp .env.sample .env.local